chiestroud/Bookmarkable/README.md

 </ul>
 <h3>STRETCH - Authenticated users</h3>
 <ul>
-  <li>As an authenticated user, I should be be able to see Like button on Open Source posts.</li>
+  <li>As an authenticated user, I should be be able to see Like button on Open Space posts.</li>
   <li>As an authenticated user, I should be able to see how many Likes the post has.</li>
-  <li>As an authenticated user, I should be able to toggle Like/Unlike Open Source recommendations.</li>
+  <li>As an authenticated user, I should be able to toggle Like/Unlike Open Space recommendations.</li>
-  <li>As an authenticated user, I should be able to search Open Source/Personal resources with words not just by categories.</li>
+  <li>As an authenticated user, I should be able to search Open Space/Personal resources with words not just by categories.</li>
+  <li>As an authenticated user, I should be able to see "reviewed" button to notify me if I have already reviewed the resources.</li>
 </ul>
 <h3>STRETCH - Other Items</h3>
 <ul>
-  <li>All the posted links in Open Source/Personal to be converted into thumnails (link preview) to be more appealing</li>
+  <li>All the posted links in Open Space/Personal to be converted into thumnails (link preview) to be more appealing</li>
 </ul>